 Fig. 6: A degenerated point in \mathbb{R}^3 .

-Proof: The vector x' is a vertex of P is and only if it is a feasible solution of the following system and fulfills n linearly independent of the inequalities with equality:
+Proof: The vector x' is a vertex of P is and only if it is a feasible solution of the following system and fulfills n linearly independent inequalities of the system with equality: